Alidafh/FYS-STK4155/project1/README.md

 If they do not exist already, the following folders are created:
 - output/figures

-NOTE: If you want to run the whole shabang, uncomment line 42 and 77 in main.py
+- output/outfiles

 ## Credits
 Builds on example-code used/created by Morten Hjorth-Jensen for the class FYS-STK4155.

 ### TO-DO:
 a) Ordinary least squares on the Franke function
-  - [x] Generate data for the franke function (can this be done differently?)
+  - [x] Generate data for the franke function
   - [x] Function to generate Design matrix
   - [x] Split and Scale data
   - [x] Function for OLS